vkumxr/PuBOT---Portable-Ultra-Robot/README.md

 **A compact Raspberry Pi–based teleoperated robot with camera streaming and motor control**

-> *Short description*: Pubot is a hobbyist Raspberry Pi robot that accepts keyboard (or mouse) control, streams the Pi Camera feed, and drives two DC motors through an L298N (or similar) H-bridge.
+> Pubot is a Raspberry Pi robot that currently accepts keyboard (or mouse) control, streams the Pi Camera feed, and drives two DC motors through an L298N (or similar) H-bridge.
 It’s designed for learning embedded Linux, computer vision, and basic robotics.

 ---